 I’m curious though: would a weekly batch cooking plan with recipes, shopping lists, and breakdown of prep be something you’d be interested in receiving as a super affordable membership service?
 I’ve gotten a few requests to continue with this part of the program on an on-going basis.
 I’d love to know if you’re also interested in a meal prep membership program!

-What is your number one healthy eating resolution for 2018?
+What is your number one healthy eating resolution?
 Tell me in the comments!

 From one healthy hedonist, to another,